Jive Turkeys

 I’m happy blogging, freelancing, and continuing to sit and wonder if I can lift a book into a reality of published work.
 And I still believe it can happen.

 I spend time waiting for everything to fall into place.
 Besides relationships I need to work to improve, my life has never been better.
-Our house is beautiful, if not fully updated.
-We’ve met wonderful new friends, and I am continuing to enjoy the perks of Ski Utah.
+I’ve met wonderful new friends, and I am continuing to enjoy the perks of Ski Utah.
 My family and I have been able to spend more time together than ever.
 I quit drinking, and started two-a-day workouts to prepare for the ultimate ski season.
 The snow is starting to fly.

 I’m so blessed!